 There are so many things that you need to consider when getting a website built for the first time.
+You should decide on a server you are going to use.
+There are a lot of options with servers including Windows dedicated servers.
 Although all aspects of web design and development are considered crucial, choosing your domain name is exceptionally important.

 A domain name is the name by which your website will be called so naturally, you would want it to be perfect.
 It must be easy to remember and it must stand out from the crowd.
 As a complete web design and SEO company, Ignition Media appreciates the impact of having a great domain name.
 That is why, we provide our clients with necessary assistance in finding the perfect domain names and later on, in registering them.

 If you’re thinking about getting a website for either your company or business, below are a few of my tips on how to choose a great domain name that will also increase your chances of succeeding online.

 There are millions of websites on the internet making it difficult for newcomers to come up with unique domain names.
 This is generally why many websites have no other choice but to register plural versions of existing domain names.
 Let me tell you now that this will not help you in any way.
 It is very seldom that a copycat surpasses the original idea.
 Also, you run the risk of losing your traffic to the original, already-established website.
 I often hear stories where companies have spent countless hours and thousands of dollars promoting a website only to have lost 15-20% of their audience due to miss-spelling or confusion with the domain name.

 One of the qualities of a good domain name is that it tells visitors right away what the website is all about.
 If your domain name is not very clear on what products or services that you sell or what goals you’re trying to achieve, this I can say much – it is bound to fail.
 There is an exemption though.
 If you’re promoting a very popular brand name or business that has been long established, there is no need to use keywords or descriptive terms as people will already have an idea what the website would be about.

 Pay attention to keywords